jdmr/fileUpload/README.md

         return multipartResolver;
     }
 ```
-Is set to < 5Mb by default but you can change that to what you need.
+Is set to < 5Mb by default but you can change it to what you need.

 To change to a different database, you need to add the driver dependency on the [pom.xml](pom.xml) and change the database connection information in [fileUpload.properties](src/main/resources/fileUpload.properties).